Zaid-Ajaj/desktop-feliz-with-photino/README.md

 dotnet restore
 dotnet run
 ```
 This will do two things:
  - Runs a Suave backend in the background on port 5000 (API for the frontend)
  - Opens a Photino window navigating to localhost:8080 which is where the frontend is being hosted

+## Work In Progress

+ - Build automation for packaging and running in release mode